The 2025 State of User Research by UserInterviews revealed some pretty disheartening conclusions:

 Survicate is a complete feedback platform that serves a different purpose depending on the exact team that’s using it.

-For example, it can be used by Customer Success teams to run recurring CSAT surveys and track customer satisfaction, but also Research teams to run highly-targeted in-product surveys and/or use Survicate as a complete research repository tool for data centralization and deep analysis.
+For example, it can be used by Customer Success and Experience teams to run recurring CSAT surveys and track customer satisfaction, but also Research teams to run highly-targeted in-product surveys and/or use Survicate as a complete research repository tool for data centralization and deep analysis.

 - filtering the analyzed data by source and time frame, as well as auto-generating charts and graphs that can be downloaded in PDF and PNG formats,